 Preparing kefir at home is simple—within 24 hours it’s ready to be consumed.
 Yogurt and kefir are both fermented milk products but contain different bacteria and yeast.
 Of the two, kefir excels mainly because of the bacteria and yeast contents.

 How to prepare kefir at home

 Kefir can be prepared from sheep, cow, goat, soy, or coconut milk.
 It’s easy to prepare kefir using a starter culture and whatever milk you choose.
 The starter culture contains bacteria that commence fermentation.
 I’ve many times used Body Ecology Kefir Starter.

-Body Ecology Kefir Starter contains these microorganisms
+Body Ecology Kefir Starter contains the following microorganisms

 - Lactococcus lactis